 Sorry, but that method does not convert.

-Instead of hiding it all, think of leading the person down a path so that by the time they get to the end of the path they willingly pull out their wallet to hand over their hard-earned buck.
-That’s what you want to happen.
+Instead of hiding it all, think of leading the person down a path.
+By the time they get to the end of the path they willingly pull out their wallet to hand over their hard-earned buck.
 To make that happen, give away more content.

 Wait.
 What?
 How does that work?
 If I give most of it away, what’s left to sell?